damianc/dev-notes/html5-apis/contact-picker-api.md

 navigator.contacts.getProperties()
 ```

-Returns a `Promise` that resolves with an array of strings - supported properites.
+Returns a `Promise` that resolves with an array of strings - supported properties.